godotengine/godot-docs/classes/class_optionbutton.rst

 - **item_focused** **(** :ref:`int<class_int>` id **)**

-This signal is emitted when user navigated to an item using ``ui_up`` or ``ui_down`` action.
-ID of the item selected is passed as argument.
+Emitted the when user navigates to an item using the ``ui_up`` or ``ui_down`` actions.
+The index of the item selected is passed as argument.

 .. _class_OptionButton_signal_item_selected:

 - **item_selected** **(** :ref:`int<class_int>` id **)**

-This signal is emitted when the current item was changed by the user.
-Index of the item selected is passed as argument.
+Emitted when the current item has been changed by the user.
+The index of the item selected is passed as argument.

 Description
 -----------